 The film stars Edward Norton as Bruce Banner / Hulk – who played the character before Mark Ruffalo took over from The Avengers movie, onwards.
 It also stars Liv Tyler as Betty Ross, William Hurt as Thaddeus Ross, and Tim Roth as Royal Marine Commando, Emil Blonsky.

-Set in three different locations; Rio de Janeiro, Virginia and New York, filming never actually took place in North America.
+Set in three different locations; Rio de Janeiro, Virginia and New York – filming never actually took place in the US.
 Instead, the movie was almost entirely shot in Canada, with a few of the more exotic scenes taking place in Brazil.

 If you fancy re-living The Incredible Hulk and standing in Banner’s footprints, then make sure to check out the locations below and plan your visit.